-During the operation of the measurement system, systematic, cyclic jumps were detected in the temperature readings of some of the electrode sensors but not in all of them (Fig. 11a, green dots).
-The signal has an approximate period of 24h, which, at first, indicated diurnal variations in the temperature near the electrodes.
+During the operation of the measurement system, systematic, cyclic jumps were detected in the temperature readings of some 30 of the electrode sensors, but not in all of them (Fig. 11a, green dots).
+The signal has an approximate period of 24 hours, which, at first, indicated diurnal variations of the temperature near the electrodes.
 However, temperature changes show two roughly discrete levels, which do not fit with natural daily temperature cycles.
-As a precaution, just before each temperature measurement, the SP system measures the voltage between two of the terminals (without any current being actively injected).
+As a precaution, just before each temperature measurement, the SP-system measures the voltage between two of the terminals (without any current being actively injected).
 Ideally, no potential difference should be measured, as the temperature sensor (and supply wires) are passive and isolated components, which only see current flow during excitation for the resistance measurement used to determine the temperature.
-As such, any measured voltage is an indication of system malfunction, most probably compromised isolation (i.e., electrical contact with the soil or some kind of short circuit in the measurement system).
+As such, any measured voltage is an indication of system malfunction, most probably compromised isolation (i.e., electrical contact with the soil, or some kind of short-circuit in the measurement system).
 Indeed, the observed jumps in temperature coincide with systematic changes in measured voltages (Fig. 11b, blue dots).
-While we can only speculate about the specific nature of the problem, we observe that the temperature curve still follows those of neighboring electrodes, with the systematic error superimposing on the actual temperature curve.
-As such we assume that temperature data can still be extracted (i.e., by averaging or using only those data points with corresponding voltage measurements near 0 V) from the affected temperature sensors.
+While we can only speculate on the specific

-Figure 11. (a) Temperature curve for sensor at electrode 1. (b) Corresponding voltages (blue), measured over the Pt100 resistance of the temperature sensor before current injection, and logger temperature (red).
+Figure 11. a) Temperature curve for sensor at electrodes and 5. b) Corresponding voltages (blue), measured over the Pt100 resistance of the temperature sensor before current injection, and logger temperature (red).